Sign In Register

 Is Rochester a Good Place to Live?

-Based on current data, Rochester receives an overall livability score of 2.5 out of 5.0, earning a grade of C+.
-Key strengths include low unemployment, high health insurance coverage.
+Based on current data, Rochester receives an overall livability score of 1.7 out of 5.0, earning a grade of D. Key strengths include low unemployment, low crime rates, abundant sunshine, high health insurance coverage.
 Areas to be aware of include long commute times.
-Rochester has some notable strengths but also faces challenges that prospective residents should consider.
+Rochester faces significant challenges across several quality-of-life categories.

 Economy & Jobs